killitofx/Blockzilla/CONTRIBUTING.md

 ###### Tip:

-:bulb: You can also remedy any issues yourself instantly by simply disabling Adblock Plus for that certain website/page in your ad blocker's menu.
+:bulb: Remedy any issues yourself instantly, by simply disabling Adblock Plus for that certain website in your ad blocker's menu.

 ###### Notes: